 Whereas, the practical expedient for leases of low-value assets is applied primarily to leases of IT hardware and other equipment with a low initial value.
-According to guidance provided by the International Accounting Standards Board (IASB), items whose value does not exceed USD 5 thousand may be considered as low-value assets.
+Low-value assets are considered by the Company to be items with a value not exceeding USD 5,000.